 2023 social shopping updates

 On 27th February 2023, Snapchat announced the launch of a customised chatbot (My AI) for its Snapchat+ users, but on 26th April rolled this out to all Snapchat users.
 The technology runs on OpenAI’s GPT technology.
 While the functionality of the chatbot seems to be currently limited to assisting users with recipes, planning a trip and the like, the rate of AI advancement — including paid links in responses — hints at Snapchat introducing shopping features within the chatbot.
+This could potentially ruffle a few feathers at Google as now users don’t need to jump off social platforms to search something on a search engine, they can use the in-built AI assistant.

 In the same month, Snapchat also launched ray tracing for a more enhanced AR experience and is seeing high engagement with its AR e-commerce.
 The best example of this is with Walmart, which saw 161 million product trials.
 This demonstrates that the appetite to explore products through AR is there and Snapchat is potentially the leader in harnessing this.